nzaker/ATOMAP/doc/analysing_atom_lattices.rst

 The atomic columns start to "zigzag" in the rightmost part of the image.
 This is also clear with the naked eye (atomic columns marked with blue dots).
-:py:meth:`atomap.sublattice.Sublattice._get_property_map` is a very general function, and can plot a map of any property.
+:py:meth:`atomap.sublattice.Sublattice.get_property_map` is a very general function, and can plot a map of any property.

 .. _making_line_profiles: